-- 1. There is strong red noise in our featured segment of GRB 211211A, and in many other segments from this burst. - 2.
-However, the power at ≈ 19.5 Hz, lasting for 0.2048 seconds and starting roughly 2.66 seconds after the burst trigger, plus the much lower powers at the next lowest and at the next highest frequencies in our power spectra, makes this segment stand out from any other in the burst.
-The exact significance of the feature depends on the model of red noise, but the Bayes factor of a QPO model relative to a red noise model is orders of magnitude greater than it is for any other segment. - 3.
-The 19.5 Hz signal is seen strongly, and independently, in the Swift BAT and in the Fermi GBM data, and has similar characteristics (e.g., frequency and frequency width).
+- There is strong red noise in our featured segment of GRB 211211A and in many other segments from this burst - 2.
+However, the power at ≈19.5 Hz, lasting for 0.2048 s and starting roughly 2.66 s after the burst trigger, plus the much lower powers at the next lowest and at the next highest frequencies in our power spectra, makes this segment stand out from any other in the burst.
+The exact significance of the feature depends on the model of red noise, but the Bayes factor of a QPO model relative to a red-noise model is orders of magnitude greater than it is for any other segment. - 3.
+The 19.5 Hz signal is seen strongly, and independently, in the Swift BAT and the Fermi GBM data, and has similar characteristics (e.g., frequency and frequency width).
 Thus the signal is very unlikely to be an instrumental artifact. - 4.
 The 19.5 Hz signal is narrow: there is negligible excess power at ± 5 Hz compared with the main signal. - 5.
 The 19.5 Hz signal has a higher fractional amplitude at higher photon energies in both data sets. - 6.
-The 19.5 Hz feature starts and ends abruptly; the full duration of the signal is not much longer than the ≈ 0.2 seconds of our segment. - 7.
-The 22.5 Hz QPO suggested by Xiao et al. (2022) to exist in the burst precursor does not, in our analysis, appear to be especially significant.
+The 19.5 Hz feature starts and ends abruptly; the full duration of the signal is not much longer than the \approx 0.2 s of our segment.